Suhayb2015/Suhayb2015/README.md

-### Hi there, 👋 I'm Suhayb
+### Hi, I'm Suhayb
 #### Software Developer
-Hi, I'm Suhayb Dahir, a Computer Systems Technology student at Mohawk College specializing in Software Development.
+A Computer Systems Technology student at Mohawk College specializing in Software Development.
 With a passion for full-stack development